Admission for Pro Hac Vice

 A non-resident attorney who is not an active member in good standing of the State Bar of Alabama, but who is a member in good standing of the Bar of any United States Court, or the highest court of any State may apply in writing for permission to appear Pro Hac Vice.

 Electronic submission of documents is mandatory for attorneys in the United States Bankruptcy Court for the Southern District of Alabama.
-If the attorney is not registered for e-filing in the United States Bankruptcy Court for the Southern District of Alabama, the attorney must fill out and submit an Application for Attorney Password for Electronic Case Filing System (ALSB LF 3).
-A login and password will be issued to the attorney and sent to the email address provided on the application form.
+If the attorney is not registered for e-filing in the United States Bankruptcy Court for the Southern District of Alabama, they must first fill out an Attorney Admissions and/or E-File Registration request at the PACER website.
+When registering for the Attorney login with PACER and prompted for what type of account to Apply/Register for ( "E-File Registration Only", "Pro Hac Vice", or "Federal Attorney") select Pro Hac Vice.
+For more information on E-Filing for Attorneys and for links to register with PACER, please see our page at E-Filing for Attorneys

 - Prepare a Motion and Application for Admission to Appear Pro Hac Vice.
 The motion and application must be electronically filed in the case in which the attorney is seeking Pro Hac Vice admission.
 A $75.00 admission fee will be charged with the filing of the motion.
 Information provided in the application is subject to verification by court personnel.